p4k3n/pygr4m/README.md

 3) Scroll to the end of the list
 4) Select and copy the div with class "_aano".
 This contains urls to the followers/followed profiles.
 See attached.
-     4.1) Paste the followers into a file and save it as "followers.txt" 4.2) Paste the followers into a file and save it as "followed.txt"
+     4.1) Paste the followers into a file and save it as "followers.txt" 4.2) Paste the followings into a file and save it as "following.txt"
 5) Once these files are created (they need to be saved at the same level as the pygr4m.py file)
 6) Run the script.
 7) Look who doesn't follow you.